Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Introduction

 To both maximize concurrency and eliminate aborts, \scmacro{} employs a two-phased, coordination-free transaction execution model that combines \textit{optimistic concurrency control (OCC)} and \textit{deterministic execution}.
 In the first phase, transactions are executed optimistically on local database snapshots, allowing high concurrency without locking.
 During replication, both transaction inputs (e.g., query parameters) and the write-sets are replicated.
 Upon commit, replicas independently gather the transactions in the batches, deterministically validate the transactions, then \textit{re-execute} the conflicting (read-write and write-write conflicts) transactions with the same input rather than aborting them, ensuring serializability.
 This approach is inspired by \textit{deterministic concurrency control}~\cite{thomsonddbv2010,thomsonCalvinFastDistributed2012, abadiOverviewDeterministicDatabase2018, luAriaFastPractical2020}.
-Every commit constitutes an \textit{epoch} that brings the database state a new snapshot upon each epoch transition.
-Thus, the only coordination is at the light-weight agreement on batch indices that is run asynchronously from the replication, transaction execution and commit process.
+Every commit constitutes an \textit{epoch} that brings the database state to a new snapshot upon each epoch transition.
+Thus, the only coordination is the light-weight agreement on batch indices that is run asynchronously from the replication, transaction execution, and validation.

-Finally, to minimize the amount of re-executed transactions, we construct a \textit{conflict graph}~\cite{bernsteinconcurrency1981} representing the concurrent conflicting transactions and then solve a maximum weight independent set (MWIS) problem to get the maximum subset of non-conflicting transactions for commitment.
+Finally, to minimize the number of re-executed transactions, we construct a \textit{conflict graph}~\cite{bernsteinconcurrency1981} representing the concurrent conflicting transactions and then search for a maximum weight independent set (MWIS) in the graph to get the maximum subset of non-conflicting transactions for commitment.